florise8/learn_git/README.md

-GoMyCode Git Project.
-Create a folder called learn_git.
+Creating a folder called learn_git.
 Cd (change directory) into the learn_git folder.
 Create a file called third.txt.
 Initialize an empty git repository.